Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields

-In all the plots, the vertical dashed line represents the linear stability condition recalled in Section \ref{sec:linearstability} which coincide with the location of the first bifurcation (see Corollary \ref{cor:first}).
+In all the plots, the vertical dashed line represents the linear stability condition from \cite{CHS}, recalled in Section \ref{sec:linearstability}, which coincides with the location of the first bifurcation (see Corollary \ref{cor:first}).
 The red line represents the critical value $\kappa_c = \tfrac{2|W_0|^2}{L^{2d}\pi B^2}$ (see Lemma \ref{lm:kappa_small}): no bifurcation can occur for $\kappa \leqslant \kappa_c$ for the right-hand side of the condition \eqref{eqn:W_tilde_equal_0} has the constant value $+\infty$ on $(0,\kappa_c]$.